 PRISMA guidelines were used for conducting this meta-analysis.
 We conducted a systematic search of six electronic databases: PubMed, Cochrane Library, Embase, Web of Science, ProQuest, and PsycINFO from inception to June 2019.
 No restrictions were used regarding language.
 The keywords included: anxiety OR anxious OR phobic OR fear OR fears OR phobia OR phobias, and adolesc* OR child* OR boy* OR girl* OR juvenil* OR minors OR paediatri* OR pediatri* OR pubescen* OR school* OR student* OR teen* OR young, and behavio* OR cogniti* OR CBT OR famil* OR “contingency management”, and parent* OR mother OR father, and random* OR allocate* OR assign* OR “cross over*” OR crossover* OR controlled.
+More details of literature search reports can be found in Additional file 1.
 Furthermore, to identify additional eligible randomized controlled trials (RCTs), the reference lists of relevant studies were scanned.

 Studies Selection and Comparisons Design

-To determine appropriate studies for our meta-analysis exploring the efficacy and acceptability for treatment of children and adolescents with anxiety disorder, we selected studies according to the following criteria: (1) we included any RCTs investigating the application of parent-only CBT for the treatment of anxiety disorder in children and adolescents, and comparing parenr-only CBT with WL or CBT with parents; (2) we included studies with children and adolescents who were under the age of 18; (3) All participants met a primary diagnosis of a current anxiety disorder, conforming to standardized diagnostic criteria[19-21]. to enhance the reliability of our conclusions, we designed two comparisons that complemented each other.
+To determine appropriate studies for our meta-analysis exploring the efficacy and acceptability for treatment of children and adolescents with anxiety disorder, we selected studies according to the following criteria: (1) we included any RCTs investigating the application of parent-only CBT for the treatment of anxiety disorder in children and adolescents, and comparing parenr-only CBT with WL or CBT with parents; (2) we included studies with children and adolescents who were under the age of 18; (3) All participants met a primary diagnosis of a current anxiety disorder, conforming to standardized diagnostic criteria（DSM-IV and K-SADS-PL）[20-22]. to enhance the reliability of our conclusions, we designed two comparisons that complemented each other.
 One group compared parent-only CBT with WL as a control group, while another group compared parent-only CBT with CBT with parents.
-We excluded studies in which more than 20% of participants had a primary diagnosis of other mental disorders.
-Studies in which patients were only described with anxiety symptoms rather than confirmed diagnoses were excluded.
-We did not exclude studies in which participants had a secondary diagnosis of comorbid psychiatric diseases such as major depression and attention deficit hyperactivity disorder.
-Trials were excluded if more than 20% of patients took psychotropic drugs.
-In accord with our previous study, we excluded trials if they met the following criteria: the duration of treatment was less than 6 weeks, or the number of sessions was less than 6.
+In order to focus on anxiety disorder, we excluded studies in which more than 20% of participants had a primary diagnosis of other mental disorders.
+We adapt relatively strict criterion about including children with anxiety disorder, so studies in which patients were only described with anxiety symptoms rather than confirmed diagnoses were excluded.
+Because anxiety disorder is frequently comorbid other mental disorders, we did not exclude studies in which participants had a secondary diagnosis of comorbid psychiatric diseases such as major depression and attention deficit hyperactivity disorder.
+For avoiding influence of drug, trials were excluded if more than 20% of patients took psychotropic drugs.
+Previous literature introduced Primary Care Behavioral Health (PCBH) model designed by the Veteran’s Administration and the Bureau of Primary Care .
+The PCBH model recomends that the patients who came to the first consult with the psychologist needs 4-6 sessions CBT.
+And in accord with our previous study, we excluded trials if they met the following criteria: the duration of treatment was less than 6 weeks, or the number of sessions was less than 6.
 Finally, studies were excluded if we detected repeated publication.

 The inclusion process was conducted by two independent reviewers (BY and TT).
 First, the reviewers scanned the abstract and title of potential papers, and identified studies to be read in full text.
 The final selection of studies was conducted by both reviewers.
 If there was any disagreement between the two reviewers, another reviewer was consulted to resolve the discrepancy (XZ).